m1abdullahh/screen-share-pro/README.md

       So the purpose of the certs in the cert directory is to enable you to send audio over https if http doesn't allow you.
 No extra config is necessary, node will actually start two servers, an http one, and another one with https.
 If the app doesn't work properly in http, use https.
+  Q: Why does this app have such a large CSS bundle?
+    A: At this point, this app uses three CSS bundles.
+A bootstrap lib, main style sheet, and a big CSS file called all.cs.
+This all.css is the font-awesome emojis file and since this web app uses some of those emojis, it has to load that file too.
+Removing it will, of course, not cause any issues and will result in a smaller CSS bundle size.